newrelic/entity-definitions/docs/relationship_synthesis.md

 The proposal for `conditions` is an iterative improvement over the existing rules format to allow for future changes without major breaking updates.

+A `condition` is composed by an `attribute` and a matcher (that can be of multiple types), we explain what are the valid combinations on the next sub-sections.

 The following example demonstrates various capabilities supported by conditions:

 ```yaml